chat-sdk/docs/README.md

 ##### Generating the token

 To generate a token, you should follow the Firebase [custom authentication guide](https://firebase.google.com/docs/auth/admin/create-custom-tokens).

+Firebase also has an Admin SDK for Node.js, Java, Python and Go which makes the process more straightforward. you can install it using this [guide](https://firebase.google.com/docs/admin/setup).

 In PHP, an implementation may look like this: